Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

 Teaching about feelings and emotions can be fun if it is done through play.
 And there are so many ways.

-Here is one of our favorite fall activities for kids that we have been doing the second year in a row.
+Here is one of our favourite fall activities for kids that we have been doing for the second year in a row.
 We started when my daughter was two-year-old and she still loves it.
 Except now she is able to draw faces of her own which makes her super proud.

 Related: Exciting Art Project Kids Will Think Is Magic